 Collaborative Mathematics Grade 8 Number Properties and Operations Measurement Geometry Data Analysis, Statistics, and Probability Algebra Build on a numerical model provided by others to complete a mathematical task.
 Analyze the effect of another's estimation method on the accuracy of results.
-Reflect on the work of others to extend a numerical pattern.
-Evaluate the validity of a measurement claim posed by others.
+Reflect on the work of others to extend a numerical pattern. posed by others.
 Engage in joint thinking to reach consensus about a measurement situation.
-Analyze others' solutions and Express and justify agreement or disagreement with a claim made by others in a geometric problem situation.
-Build on the work of others to geometrically model a situation.
-Evaluate the merit of others' geometric Choose a worthwhile statistical question from a set offered by others about a problem situation or context involving data.
+Analyze others' solutions and others to geometrically model a situation.
+Evaluate the merit of others' geometric problem situation or context involving data.
 Recognize and critique misleading arguments from data (e.g., from media or other people).
-Revoice the work of others in addressing a statistical or Verify the conclusions of others using algebraic properties. situation.
-Analyze the models constructed by others to evaluate a new data set.
+Revoice the work of others in addressing a statistical or Verify the conclusions of others using algebraic properties.